softspiders/cra-ts-maven-war-starter/README.md

 [Start Tomcat server](https://www.webucator.com/how-to/how-start-stop-apache-tomcat-from-the-command-line-windows.cfm).

-Now the resulting *cra-maven-war.war* is in the *target* directory.
+Now the resulting *cra-ts-maven-war.war* is in the *target* directory.

-Copy the *cra-maven-war.war* to the *webapps* directory of the Tomcat server.
+Copy the *cra-ts-maven-war.war* to the *webapps* directory of the Tomcat server.

 Wait a few seconds for deployment.